 But are you thinking of:

-Doing a blog for the pure enjoyment of it?
+Doing a podcast for the pure enjoyment of it?

 Are you wanting to build your brand and get your business in front of more people?